The Power of Materiality Assessments in Building Climate- Resilient Businesses

 The Importance of Materiality Assessments in Climate Risk Management

 The core of climate risk management begins with identifying what is most important to a business—what risks are “material.”
-A materiality assessment is the process of identifying and prioritizing the environmental, social, and governance (ESG) risks that significantly affect a company’s operations, products, and services, as well as the broader ecosystems in which it operates.
+Materiality assessments is the process of identifying and prioritizing the environmental, social, and governance (ESG) risks that significantly affect a company’s operations, products, and services, as well as the broader ecosystems in which it operates.
 Materiality assessments provide a structured approach for businesses to recognize which issues are most relevant to their long-term success, especially when it comes to sustainability and climate risks.

 According to Elderson, materiality assessments are no longer a “nice to have” feature but are prerequisites for banks to effectively manage climate and environmental risks.
 He emphasizes that climate risks are not just standalone concerns but drivers of traditional financial risks, such as credit risk, market risk, and liquidity risk.
 Consequently, neglecting climate-related risks is akin to ignoring any other critical risk category, which is why materiality assessments play a foundational role.

-Single, Double, and Triple Materiality: A Framework for Understanding Climate Risks
+Single, Double, and Triple Materiality Assessments: A Framework for Understanding Climate Risks

 Materiality can be assessed at different levels, depending on the scope and complexity of the risks.
 These levels are typically categorized as single, double, and triple materiality, with each offering a broader understanding of how climate risks interact with an organization’s operations and external environment.